adiah80/Operating-System-Codes/README.md

 # Topics

+ Questions are taken from assignments of CS F372 [Operating Systems] course offered at BITS-Pilani, Goa.

 Topics covered in the exercises include :

 - Assignment 1 : Kernel Recompilation
 - Assignment 2/3 : Processes